 He played collegiate soccer at the University of Pittsburgh and has been highly involved in coaching at the club level as well.

-Deon Thompson serves as color analyst for high school and college basketball and is an expert of Mixed Martial Arts.
+Deon Thompson serves as color analyst for high school and college basketball and as an analyst on the Friday night Sports Nightly show during basketball season.
+He is also very accomplished in Mixed Martial Arts and has lent his expertise to BCSN broadcasts in that sports as well.
 As a student of the former DeVillbiss High School, Deon’s basketball accolades include, 1st Team All-City, 1st Team All-District, and was the MVP of the District 7 All-Star game.
 After earning a basketball scholarship at the University of Toledo, Deon decided to finish his playing career at the Indiana University of PA where he earned a bachelor’s degree in Health, Physical Education, and Exercise Science.
 Returning to Toledo, Deon was the Head Coach of both the boys and girls Varsity Basketball Teams at Maumee Valley Country Day for 12 years.
-In 2002, he led the boys team to a TAAC Championship, becoming the first African-American Coach to accomplish such a feat.
+In 2002, he led the boys team to a TAAC Championship, becoming the first African-American Coach to accomplish the feat.
 Deon has also won many awards in Jiu Jitsu competitions and is currently the Head Brazilian Jiu Jitsu and Submission Wrestling Instructor for the Ohio Brazilian Jiu Jitsu Federation.

 His father Mike Wilcox was an outstanding Lacrosse player at Bowling Green State University and is a member of the BGSU Hall of Fame.

 Steven Wronkowicz joined BCSN in 2009 as a color analyst for “Sunday Night at the Races” and fastpitch softball.
+In addition, he has served as a play-by-play announcer for a wide range of sports on BCSN telecasts.
 Steve is a graduate of St. John’s Jesuit High School and Bowling Green State University where he earned a bachelor’s degree in Broadcast Journalism.
 Since 1999, Steve has hosted the "On Pit Row" NASCAR radio program on WCWA and other stations on the ABN radio network and currently on Ustream.tv.
 Steve has also hosted the “Inside ARCA” radio program and has done play-by-play, color analysis and pit reporting for the ARCA Racing Series since 2008.
 For five years Steve performed weekly segments and was a fill-in host for the Clark & Shaw morning program on WCWA-AM He has over thirty years of experience doing freelance work in photography for sales brochures, multi-media presentations and advertising; along with writing advice and how-to articles and performing voice-overs for radio commercials.
 He also is a regular writer on the “Bench Racing with Steve and Charlie” blog on the onpitrow.com website.